-Undergraduate students are awarded the Dean's List distinction if they: (1) earn a semester grade point average of 3.5 or higher based on 12 credits or more taken for a grade, and (2) do not receive grades of W, I, F, or NC for that semester.
+Undergraduate students are awarded the Dean’s List distinction if they: (1) earn a semester grade point average of 3.5 or higher based on 12 credits or more taken for a grade, and (2) do not receive grades of W, I, F, or NC for that semester.
 The grades used for calculation of grade point average will be those earned by a date determined by the Office of the Registrar.
-Schools and colleges may establish independent criteria for the award of Dean's List distinction with the approval of the Vice Chancellor for Academic Affairs.
+Colleges/schools may establish independent criteria for the award of Dean’s List distinction with the approval of the Vice Chancellor for Academic Affairs.

 Graduating with Honors

 Honors degrees are granted only to participants in the UH Manoa Honors Program.

 Graduating with Distinction